polasudo/datamole/README.md

    - The service assumes the GitHub API is generally available
    - Rate limiting is handled gracefully

-2. Data Retention:
-   - Events are stored indefinitely (implement cleanup if needed)
-   - Duplicate events are filtered using event IDs

 3. Time Zones:
    - All timestamps are stored and processed in UTC